ahmedwagdy-ai/mini-RAG-Professional-LLM-Application-Development/README.md

 ---

 ## IV.
 Git Branching & Project Cleanup
-"Peace be upon you (سلام عليكم).
-Since we finished setup, let's start coding."

 ### 1. Branching Strategy
 We never work directly on the `main` branch.
 Every tutorial happens on a new **Branch** to preserve the code.